dr-david-white/PARBookClub.github.io/README.md

 ##### Q1.
 Can you describe your experience with board games?
 Which ones have you played and enjoyed the most?
 There is a broad awareness and engagement with this across most participants.
 They are seen as a family passtime, and most people have played more traditional games such as Monopoly.
+##### Q2.
+In your opinion, what makes a board game engaging and enjoyable?
+Team play, simple, short, competitive, engaging for all ages
+##### Q3.
+What were the names of any climate themed games you have played?
+If so, what was the experience like?
+Very few people have played games in this genre.
+There is one response called 'Planet'
+##### Q4.
+How do you think board games can be used to educate players about important topics, such as environmental issues?
+Raising awareness, learning through trivia questions, making learning fun, rewarding positive choices, consider contraversial choice (self interest vs the broader good)
+##### Q5.
+If a board game was designed to simulate a marine ecology, what elements or features would you expect or want to see in it?
+Sharks and a variety of species.
+The impact of human interaction / human living footprint.
+2 - 8 players.
+Rewarding positive decision making.

+### Task 2: A high level collection of ideas and concepts to pick from
+#### Game Types: Snakes and Ladders
+A Journey
+Nothing too complicated
+Keep the board simple, include the complexity in the cards
+#### Game play:
+Finding a balance
+Team play versus self-interest.
+Accumulating points for prizes
+A secret mission (a secret bad-guy i.e. Among Us) Beating the family, ensure winners and losers
+Handing out 'bad' cards to other players (maybe some bad cards are good for other players?)
+#### Game Content:
+A variety of species - humans, ocean based, land based Building a balance of species - e.g. 5 Urchins, 3 starfish, 7 algae = a complete ecosystem

 ## Session 1: Wednesday 5th July 2023